htahir2/Intra-hospital-ABM-Model/README.md

 #### Model code
 The model was built by Python (version 3.6) and the library Mesa which is an open source agent-based modelling framework.
 Other dependencies include Pandas, Matplotlib, NetworkX, Seaborn and Numpy.

+#### Hospital data analysis
+This directory contains code that was used to analyze hospital data.
+This is a template script and depending on the data format, appropriate changes are required in order to run the script correctly.
+Unfortunately, hospital data is not publicly available.